In Progress

 For example: c4a-standard-1 in us-east4 shows at $120.38/mo (sustained discount) https://cloudprice.net/gcp/compute/instances/c4a-standard-1?paymentType=SustainedDiscounts100&timeoption=month GCP calculator shows the same instance at $33.58/mo https://cloud.google.com/products/calculator?hl=en&dl=CjhDaVEwTW1KbFptTmxaaTB3WVRSaUxUUXlaV0l0WWpJeU9TMHhaREF3WTJSbFkyRmlNRFVRQVE9PRAIGiREMTFEMDk3Ny0zRDVDLTRBMTgtQjRBMi0xNUM4NDZFODU0Qzg Am I missing anything ?

-Yaron Dolev About 1 year ago
+Yaron Dolev over 1 year ago

 Completed